GitHub Setup

 Repository Requirements

-Your repository should contain your WordPress theme with this structure:
+Your repository should contain your WordPress theme.
+Typical structure:

 For GitHub Actions Method